ubuntu/authd/docs/howto/configure-authd.md

 ::::
 :::::

-## Enable forced authentication
+## Force online authentication with remote identity provider

-By default, authentication with the identity provider only happens if the provider is reachable during login.
+By default, authentication with the remote identity provider only happens if the user is online and the provider is reachable during login.

-If you want to force authentication, even when the provider is unreachable, enable it as follows:
+If you want to force remote authentication, even when the provider is unreachable, enable it as follows:

 ```ini